derintelligence/az-summarization/README.md

 # az-summarization
-Neural Attention Model for Abstractive Summarization for Azerbaijan language
+Neural Attention Model for Abstractive Summarization for Azerbaijani language

 Download the train data along with the validation and test sets: